A characterization of rich c-partite (c > 7) tournaments without (c + 2)-cycles: Introduction

 \section{Introduction}

 In this paper, we consider only finite digraphs without loops or multiple arcs.
 For a digraph $D$, we denote its vertex set by $V(D)$ and its arc set by $A(D)$.
-A digraph is \emph{strong}, if for any pair of distinct vertices $x$ and $y$ there is a path from $x$ to $y$.
+A digraph is \emph{strong} if, for every pair $x$, $y$ of distinct vertices in $D$, there exist a path from $x$ to $y$ and a path from $y$ to $x$.
 The notation $q$-cycle ($q$-path) means a cycle (path) with $q$ arcs.
 We will use $(A,B)$-arc to denote an arc from a vertex in $A$ to a vertex in $B$.
 A \emph{$c$-partite tournament} is an orientation of a complete $c$-partite graph and is \emph{rich} if it is strong and each partite set has at least two vertices.
 We denote by $\mathcal{D}$ the family of all rich $c$-partite ($c\geq 5$) tournaments.
 It is clear that \emph{tournaments} are special $c$-partite tournaments on $c$ vertices with exactly one vertex in each partite set.

 An increasing interest is to generalize results in tournaments to larger classes of digraphs, such as multipartite tournaments.
 For results on tournaments and multipartite tournaments, we refer the readers to \cite{Bang-Jensen2,Bang-Jensen,Bang-Jensen3,Beineke,Volkmann}.
-Many researchers have done a lot of work on the study of cycles whose length does not exceed the number of partite sets.
-In 1976, Bondy \cite{bondy} proved that every strong $c$-partite ($c\geq 3$) tournament contains a $k$-cycle for all $k \in \{3, 4, \ldots, c\}$.
+Many researchers have done a lot of work on the study of cycles whose length do not exceed the number of partite sets.
+In 1976, \cite{bondy} proved that every strong $c$-partite ($c\geq 3$) tournament contains a $k$-cycle for all $k \in \{3, 4, \ldots, c\}$.
 He also showed that every $c$-partite tournament in $\mathcal{D}$ contains a $q$-cycle for some $q>c$, and asked the following question: does every multipartite tournament of $\mathcal{D}$ contains a $(c+1)$-cycle?
-A negative answer to this question was obtained by Gutin \cite{gutin1}.
-The same counterexample was found independently by Balakrishnan and Paulraja in \cite{Balakrishnan}.
-Further in \cite{gutin2}, Gutin proved the following result.
+A negative answer to this question was obtained by \cite{gutin1}.
+The same counterexample was found independently by \cite{Balakrishnan}.
+Further in \cite{gutin2}, the following result was proved.